biolink/biolink-model/docs/index.md

      * [direction qualifier](direction_qualifier.md) - Composes with the core concept (+ aspect if provided) to describe a change in its direction or degree.
          * [object direction qualifier](object_direction_qualifier.md)
          * [subject direction qualifier](subject_direction_qualifier.md)
+     * [evidence count](evidence_count.md) - The number of evidence instances that are connected to an association.
+     * [expected count](expected_count.md) - The expected (calculated) number of instances in a dataset/cohort whose records contain both the subject and  object concept of an association if the subject and object concepts are independent.
      * [expression site](expression_site.md) - location in which gene or protein expression takes place.
 May be cell, tissue, or organ.
+     * [extraction confidence score](extraction_confidence_score.md) - A quantitative confidence value that represents the probability of obtaining a result at least as extreme as that actually obtained, assuming that the actual value was the result of chance alone.
      * [form or variant qualifier](form_or_variant_qualifier.md) - A qualifier that composes with a core subject/object concept to define a specific type, variant, alternative version of this concept.
 The composed concept remains a subtype or instance of the core concept.
 For example, the qualifier ‘mutation’ combines with the core concept ‘Gene X’ to express the compose concept ‘a mutation of Gene X’.
          * [object form or variant qualifier](object_form_or_variant_qualifier.md)
          * [subject form or variant qualifier](subject_form_or_variant_qualifier.md)